Homemade Schezwan Sauce, also known as Szechuan Sauce, is so quick and easy to prepare that you will wave those store-bought bottles goodbye!

 - Finely chop the ginger and garlic in small cubes no more than 1,5mm in size; thinly chop the white part of the spring onion as well.
 Set all aside.

-- In a pan, warm up the mustard and sunflower oil on medium heat, but do not allow it to overheat; once warm add the ginger and garlic and reduce the flame to low.
+- In a pan, warm up the sunflower oil on medium heat, but do not allow it to overheat; once warm add the ginger and garlic and reduce the flame to low.
 Allow these to cook slowly, without browning, until the rawness has gone (about 2-3 minutes), then add the chopped spring onion.

 - Mix well and allow to cook on a low flame for a further 4-5 minutes.

 - In the meantime, drain the Kashmiri Red Chilies, but keep their water on the side; remove the top of the chilies, if the green part is still there, then grind them to a paste using a little bit of the water they soaked in if needed.
 Put this chili sauce aside.

 - Once ginger, garlic, and spring onions are cooked, add the Kashmiri chili paste and tomato paste to the pan and mix well again; always keeping them on low heat, cook for a further 4-5 minutes, or until the tomato and chili paste are cooked through.

-- At this stage add the brown sugar, soy sauce, 1 tbsp of vinegar, and Ajinomoto and mix well; you will need to allow this to cook for a further 5-10 minutes, so add some water from the chilies if necessary.
+- At this stage add the brown sugar, soy sauce, 1 tablespoon of vinegar, and Ajinomoto and mix well; you will need to allow this to cook for a further 5-10 minutes, so add some water from the chilies if necessary.

-- Once this all has cooked for 10 minutes longer on a low flame, you can add the last half a tbsp of vinegar and adjust the salt.
+- Once this all has cooked for 10 minutes longer on a low flame, you can add the last half a tablespoon of vinegar and adjust the salt.
 Mix well and cook for a further minute or two, then allow to cool down before storing in the fridge.